DeluxeViper/Event-Driven-Microservice-Application/README.md

 ## Credits

-A very grateful thank you to Ali Gelenler who put a course together that went through the creation of the application I've used as a template for this code.
-Note that this application will not be the same as the application created in the "Master event-driven microservices architecture with patterns using Spring boot, Spring cloud, Kafka and Elasticsearch" course, I will add on to it.
+A very grateful thank you to Ali Gelenler who put this course together that went through the creation of the application I've used as a template for this code.
+Note that this application will not be the same as the application created in the "Master event-driven microservices architecture with patterns using Spring boot, Spring cloud, Kafka and Elasticsearch" course, I'm hoping to add on to it.